Dhruv3215/VulnVision-360/Progress/Week-1/Nmap/README.md

 ## All-In-One Automation Script

- Download `recon.sh` for automate nmap command execution and csv file generation following by directory structure.
+ Clone this repo for use of automate nmap command execution and csv file generation following by directory structure.

 ### Make it executable: